khulood96/cc_project/README.md

-# DM 103411: Lexer and Parser for ChocoPy #
+# CC 103411: Lexer and Parser for ChocoPy #
 <!-- Replace XX with your course ID-->
 ### PROJECT MEMBERS ###
 StdID | Name